aspose-cloud/aspose-cells-cloud-docs/cells/developer-guide/columns/_index.md

 description: "Cells.Cloud API for Excel operate: unhide columns from an Excel Worksheet."
 weight: 110
 ---

+## Working with Columns on an Excel file.

 - [Get Column from a Worksheet](/cells/get-columns-from-a-worksheet/)
 - [Add an Empty Column in a Worksheet](/cells/add-an-empty-column-in-a-worksheet/)